lbrios/essex-service-design-toolkit/docs/documentation/core/content/optimise-your-content-for-search.md

 Apply heading styles correctly.
 Use subheadings to structure your content.
 Use them in order, for example Heading 2 is after Heading 1, Heading 2 is followed by Heading 3.

-See [creating accessible document - INSERT LINK](#) for guidance on applying heading styles.
+See [creating accessible document](creating-an-accessible-pdf) for guidance on applying heading styles.

 See our [guidance on using images](using-images).